tykimos/tykimos.github.io/_posts/2024-2-27-getting_started_with_gemma_tokenizer_including_multilingual_testing.md

 ```
 # Import itertools for later use in color cycling
 import itertools

+# Import JAX's version of NumPy and alias it as jnp

 # Define a function to convert tokens to strings
 def tokens2string(tokens):